clayne11/meteor-up-1/README.md

 ### Updating Mup

-To update `mupx` to the latest version, just type:
+To update `mupd` to the latest version, just type:

-    npm update mupx -g
+    npm update mupd -g

-You should try and keep `mupx` up to date in order to keep up with the latest Meteor changes.
+You should try and keep `mupd` up to date in order to keep up with the latest Meteor changes.

 ### Troubleshooting

 #### Check Logs
-If you suddenly can't deploy your app anymore, first use the `mupx logs -f` command to check the logs for error messages.
+If you suddenly can't deploy your app anymore, first use the `mupd logs -f` command to check the logs for error messages.

 One of the most common problems is your Node version getting out of date.
 In that case, see “Updating” section above.

 #### Verbose Output
-If you need to see the output of `mupx` (to see more precisely where it's failing or hanging, for example), run it like so:
+If you need to see the output of `mupd` (to see more precisely where it's failing or hanging, for example), run it like so:

-    DEBUG=* mupx <command>
+    DEBUG=* mupd <command>

-where `<command>` is one of the `mupx` commands such as `setup`, `deploy`, etc.
+where `<command>` is one of the `mupd` commands such as `setup`, `deploy`, etc.

 ### Migrating from Meteor Up 0.x

-`mupx` is not fully backward compatible with Meteor Up 0.x.
+`mupd` is not fully backward compatible with Meteor Up 0.x.
 But most of the `mup.json` remain the same.
 Here are some of the changes:

 * Docker is the now runtime for Meteor Up
 * We don't have use Upstart any more